 Sex involves the interplay of energy, which inherently adds a spiritual element.
 You may not realize it, but you probably chose your life partners, friends-with-benefits, or casual encounters by sussing out their energy, whether it was conscious or not.

-Knowing this, maybe it is time you did some “soul searching” about what sex means to your mind, body and, well, soul.
-If you don’t really consider yourself a spiritual person or you think all of this is “woo woo,”—totally ok.
-Just try to keep an open mind and see if anything “resonates” with you.
+Knowing this, maybe it is time you did some “soul searching” about what sex means to your mind, body, and, well, soul.
+If you don’t really consider yourself a spiritual person or you think all of this is “woo woo,”—totally okay.
+Just try to keep an open mind and see if anything resonates with you.

-That’s so deep!!
-Some people believe sex is a sacred act, one that ties you to the cosmos and can affect your spiritual, mental and even physical health.
-Sacredness “is a kind of awareness, not a function of ego, of the logical mind, but more of an intuitive or direct awareness of patterns running through everything around us.”
+That’s so deep!
+Some people believe sex is a sacred act, one that ties you to the cosmos and can affect your spiritual, mental, and even physical health.
+According to Psychology Today, sacredness “is a kind of awareness, not a function of ego, of the logical mind, but more of an intuitive or direct awareness of patterns running through everything around us.”

-In order to combine a spiritual practice with sex, try creating a ritual around sex.
+In order to combine a spiritual practice with sex, try creating a ritual the next time you decide to get down.
 You can try using crystals in your sex life, keeping them nearby to harness their energy.
 You can give yourself some silent affirmations before jumping into the act.
 Or you can just plain concentrate on whatever you believe to be the spiritual aspects of sex.

 What makes sex sacred is focusing on your intent during sex.
-Practicing being present can make even the naughtiest sex sacred (in my opinion).
+Practicing being present can make even the naughtiest sex sacred.
 And sacredness doesn’t mean “serious”—you can find sacredness in even the most playful sex.
-I believe, for example, that the role play in BDSM can be a spiritual act that can provide healing if done right.
+Some find that that the role-play in BDSM can be a spiritual act that can provide healing if done right.

 Let’s take it up a notch.
 Have you ever thought about having sex on a galactic scale, as a way to connect to the cosmos and bring in things you want to manifest?
 Well, some believe this works!
 Get your groove on and manifesturbate your desires!
-You can even cast spells with your orgasms!
-Here is a great article on how to manifest what you want using sexual energy.
+Some people believe you can even cast spells with your orgasms.

-I personally manifesturbate during breaks in my work day, using my Magic Wand.
-Wowza!
-My day just flows better and I have brought in some cool stuff.
+I personally manifesturbate during breaks in my workday, using my Magic Wand.
+My day just flows better afterward, and I feel more open to new things.

-Sounds pretty cool, huh?
-I am getting the feeling that, during quarantine, our need to go deeper in our sexual practices is even more pronounced.
-In other words, just getting it on the ol’ tired way isn’t gonna cut it when we are cooped up for more months.
-We need some variety and going deeper is one way to do it!
+In other words, we need some variety in our sex life, and going deeper is one way to do it!
 In her book Urban Tantra, Barbara Carrellas recognizes our need to find a “spiritual practice that embraces sexuality.”
 Tantra can provide that for people and bring a new dimension to sex.
-Tantra in Sanskrit literally means “loom, weave, system.”
+After all, Tantra in Sanskrit literally means “loom, weave, system.”

 I am not an expert in Tantra, but I do know some core tenets to tantric sex.
-If you are a beginner, I suggest you read Urban Tantra.
-You can start with some main pointers, including focusing on the breath (which Barbara Carrellas covers in this podcast episode).
-You also want to slow down sex, prepare your mind, notice your own body and your partner’s body closely.
-This is a good article on how to get started with tantra or tantric sex, and it covers both partnered and solo sex!
+Mostly, you want to slow down the sex, prepare your mind, notice your own body and your partner’s body closely.

 Emily Anne is a bestselling author, sex coach and educator, who specializes in helping people expand their sexual horizons through BDSM and kink.
 When she’s not obsessively talking about sex, she’s hiking through the Hollywood Hills.
 Get some sexy education on her Instagram feed!